benatwerk/brewery-list/README.md

 -   Testing, due to time constraints (2 hours).
 -   Better styling, due to time constraints.
 -   "Disregard styling of the table".
-I couldn't look at those centered theads, so I styled is a bit.
+I couldn't look at those centered theads, so I styled it a bit.